bryramirezp/n8n-docs-dataset/README.md

     ```

 2.  **Monitor the progress:**
-    The script will print status updates to the terminal, showing you that it's loading the file, splitting it into chunks, and processing each chunk with the LLM.
+    The script will print status updates to the terminal as it loads the file, splits it into chunks, and processes each chunk.
 This is the longest part of the process and can take several minutes.

 3.  **Verify the output:**
     Once the script shows the "Process finished!" message, a new file named `n8n_qa_dataset.jsonl` will appear in your project folder.
-You can open it to inspect the structured Q&A pairs.
 This file is your final, ready-to-use dataset.

 ## Dataset Schema